motiko/motiko/README.md

 ### Hi there 👋
-I'm Moti, a software developer with passion for the open web.
+I'm Moti, a software developer.
-In my free time I work on a few open source projects.
-If any of my work was useful to you I would be glad to hear about it.
+In my free time I work on open source projects.
+If any of my work was useful to you, I would be glad to hear about it.
 Feel free to send me message here or on twitter.

 ![counter](https://enc8gxb9w48ysra.m.pipedream.net)
 <!--